jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jan 02 is: 18769.0
+>The average increase in reported cases for the seven days ending on Jan 03 is: 19053.0
 >
->This is the highest the 7 day average increase in cases has ever been.
+>The last time cases per day were this high was Jan 01 2022: 1 day prior.
 >
->The last time cases per day was lower than this was Dec 31 2021: 1 day prior.
+>The seven day average then was: 19105 cases.

 >
->The seven day average then was: 18452 cases.
+>The last time cases per day was lower than this was Dec 31 2021: 2 days prior.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Dec 11 2021.
+>The seven day average then was: 18767 cases.
 >
+>The lowest 7 day average reported cases per day in the last three weeks was on Dec 12 2021.
+>
 >This was 21 days prior.
-The average was 7232 cases per day.
+The average was 7284 cases per day.
 >
->The 7 day average case rate on Jan 02 is an increase of 159.5 percent with respect to that minimum.
+>The 7 day average case rate on Jan 03 is an increase of 161.6 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 217
+>The average increase in hospitalizations per day for the seven days ending on Jan 03 is: 264
 >
->Today marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Jan 03 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)